-It is available in supplement form and it has also become a key ingredient in skin care products.
+It is available in supplement form, and it has also become a key ingredient in skincare products.
 Its health benefits extend way beyond this, however.
 Read on to find out more and discover exactly why hyaluronic acid is seen as the ultimate answer to anti-aging.

 Hyaluronic acid benefits

 Because it has such a strong presence in your skin, this acid helps to keep the skin young and supple by ensuring that it retains moisture.
-However, the natural aging process and environmental exposures affects the amount of hyaluronic acid within the body.
+However, the natural aging process and environmental exposures affect the amount of hyaluronic acid within the body.
 This decrease in hyaluronic acid leads to visible signs of aging, such as wrinkles and age spots.
 It is possible to reverse the damage, though.
 Studies have shown that we can help maintain this compound in our bodies by simply providing the body with more.

 According to a clinical trial study published in the Journal of Cosmetic Dermatology, participants stated that products they used containing hyaluronic acid helped to effectively decrease the appearance of wrinkles – as well as reduce skin sagging – within 30 days of use.

 Due to the size of its molecules, this acid cannot be absorbed when applied topically.
 That said, sodium hyaluronate is the salt of hyaluronic acid, and its molecules are much smaller.
 As such, it is more readily absorbed by the skin.
-Because of this, you can find sodium hyaluronate listed as an ingredient in some skin care products.
-Although hyaluronic acid cannot penetrate the skin, it lying on the surface of the skin does keep the surface layers moisturized.
+Because of this, you can find sodium hyaluronate listed as an ingredient in some skincare products.
+Although hyaluronic acid cannot penetrate the skin, it laying on the surface of the skin does keep the surface layers moisturized.
 Also, hyaluronic acid injections can be administrated by doctors.

 2. Wound healing

 Reducing the size of the wound helps to minimize the appearance of scars.
 Hyaluronic acid can also help to combat infections, as it contains antibacterial properties.
-Furthermore, it has also been credited with speeding up the recovery process after dental surge.
+Furthermore, it has also been credited with speeding up the recovery process after dental surgery.
 Gum disease is often a precursor to tooth loss.
 Studies have shown that this acid can actually help to stimulate the growth of healthy gum tissues.

 3. Healthy joints

 Aside from the skin, hyaluronic acid can also be found in the joints, where it keeps them well lubricated.
-Lubricated joints are less likely to grind against each other, lowering the risk of osteoarthritis – a type of joint disease caused by the wear and tear on the joints over time.
+Lubricated joints are less likely to grind against each other, lowering the risk of osteoarthritis – a type of joint disease caused by wear and tear on the joints over time.

 The FDA has actually approved this compound for the treatment of osteoarthritis.
 Studies revealed that the consumption of hyaluronic acid supplements led to a noteworthy reduction in knee pain amongst individuals suffering from osteoarthritis.